+Collins Chabane Local Municipality (Registration number LIM345) Annual Financial Statements for the year ended 30 June 2024
-40. Contingencies (continued)

-8. Rakgogo P [Applicant] // South African Local Government Bargaining Council (SALGBC) [1st Respondent] & Others

-Dispute over an alleged unfair labour practice against one of the employees of Collins Chabane Local Municipality (the Municipality)

-The municipality lawyers & management considers the likelihood of the success to be in favour of the municipality.

-9. Mafemani David Chabalala (Plaintiff) // Collins Chabane Local Municipality (Defendant)

-Claims for damages due to alleged collision between the claimants' vehicle and the municipality's grader.
+Figures in Rand 2024 2023 40.
+Contingencies (continued) 8.
+Rakgogo P [Applicant] // South African Local Government Bargaining Council (SALGBC) [1st Respondent] & Others Dispute over an alleged unfair labour practice against one of the employees of Collins Chabane Local Municipality (the Municipality) The municipality lawyers & management considers the likelihood of the success to be in favour of the municipality.
+9. Mafemani David Chabalala (Plaintiff) // Collins Chabane Local Municipality (Defendant) 78,862 - Claims for damages due to alleged collision between the claimants' vehicle and the municipality's grader.
 The municipality lawyers & management considers the likelihood of the success are in favour of the municipality.

-10. Nesengani Traditional Community (Applicant) // Collins Chabane Local Municipality (1st Respondent) and 4 Others)

-Dispute over the right of the title to the land ownership/possession for the remainder of Schuynshoogte 29 LT farm at the Vuwani area.
+10. Nesengani Traditional Community (Applicant) // Collins Chabane Local Municipality (1st Respondent) and 4 Others) Dispute over the right of the title to the land ownership/possession for the remainder of Schuynshoogte 29 LT farm at the Vuwani area.
 The municipality lawyers & management considers the likelihood of the success are in favour of the municipality.

-11. Nkuna, Jan Wisani (Applicant) versus Collins Chabane Local Municipality (1st Respondent), Registrar of Deeds Polokwane (2nd Respondent), Divhani Mudau (3rd Respondent) and Tshindima Family Trust (4th Respondent)

-Dispute over the title deed transfer for a portion of land in Business Park Area.
+11. Nkuna, Jan Wisani (Applicant) versus Collins Chabane Local Municipality (1st Respondent), Registrar of Deeds Polokwane (2nd Respondent), Divhani Mudau (3rd Respondent) and Tshindima Family Trust (4th Respondent) Dispute over the title deed transfer for a portion of land in Business Park Area.
 The municipality lawyers & management considers the likelihood of the success are in favour of the municipality.

+Collins Chabane Local Municipality (Registration number LIM345) Annual Financial Statements for the year ended 30 June 2024

-Figures in Rand 2024 2023 Fluules III Raliu 2024 2023
+Figures in Rand 2024 2023

 40. Contingencies (continued)

 Contingent assets

 Cases

 Collins Chabane Local Municipality // VBS Liquidation (Creditors Claim)

 R120 000 000 worth of the municipality's funds unlawfully invested with VBS to be claimed from liquidators.
 R8 568 736 have so far been recouped with R91 305 418 outstanding.

 The municipality lawyers & management considers the likelihood of the successful claim from the liquidators to be in favour of the municipality.

-State versus L & E Construction (Pty) Ltd in re: Collins Chabane Local Municipality (Plaintiff) versus L & E Construction and Projects (Pty) Ltd (First Defendant) & Lufuno Michael Musalafu (Second Defendant)

-Criminal case opened against service provider for unpaid monies mistakenly paid to them.
+State versus L & E Construction (Pty) Ltd in re: Collins Chabane Local Municipality (Plaintiff) versus L & E Construction and Projects (Pty) Ltd (First Defendant) & Lufuno Michael Musalafu (Second Defendant) Criminal case opened against service provider for unpaid monies mistakenly paid to them.
+634,000 -

 The municipality lawyers & management considers the likelihood of the success to be indeterminable.

+- 634,000 -

 41. Related parties

+and

+es)

+rvices)

+rvices)

+es rv

+Related party transactions